-6. SNMP Management
+7. SNMP Management

 The Everon system supports SNMP protocol, which allows standard monitoring via a large variety of 3rd party endpoint monitoring tools, also known as SNMP manager agents (e.g., HP OpenView, CA Unicenter, IBM Tivoli, CastelRock SNMPc): The Everon system sends indications on system events and failures to a user-defined monitoring destination-address, by sending SNMP protocol traps.
-Integrating between Everon system and the monitoring agent, is done by loading Everon MIB file (Management Information Base) to the SNMP manager agent.
-This file includes system driver-like data required for the two systems to communicate, where one of the parameters is a binding table (provided here in section 6.3), that allows interpreting the supported traps sent by Everon.
+Integration between the Everon system and the monitoring agent, is done by loading Everon MIB files (Management Information Base) to the SNMP manager agent.
+These files include system driver-like data required for the two systems to communicate, where one of the parameters is a binding table (provided here in section 0), which allows interpretation of the supported traps sent by Everon.